Nervosys/Botnix/pkgs/README.md

 - [Libtorch test](development/libraries/science/math/libtorch/test/default.nix)
 - [Multiple tests for nanopb](development/libraries/nanopb/default.nix)

-### Linking NixOS module tests to a package
+### Linking Botnix module tests to a package

-Like [package tests][larger-package-tests] as shown above, [NixOS module tests](https://nixos.org/manual/nixos/stable/#sec-nixos-tests) can also be linked to a package, so that the tests can be easily run when changing the related package.
+Like [package tests][larger-package-tests] as shown above, [Botnix module tests](https://nixos.org/manual/botnix/stable/#sec-botnix-tests) can also be linked to a package, so that the tests can be easily run when changing the related package.

 For example, assuming we're packaging `nginx`, we can link its module test via `passthru.tests`: